J3698/j3698.github.io/_posts/2021-01-24-reimplementing-real-time-style-transfer-with-adain.markdown

 ## CNN Basics

-If you're already familiar with convolutional neural networks (CNNs), you can probably skip this section; instead I recommend you read [the AdaIN paper](https://arxiv.org/pdf/1703.06868.pdf).
+If you're already familiar with convolutional neural networks (CNNs), I recommend you read [the AdaIN paper](https://arxiv.org/pdf/1703.06868.pdf), and skip to the [implementation section](#loading-the-datasets).
 Otherwise, I'll go over just enough of the basics for the rest of this post to make sense.

 Most images are made up of 3 channels; red, green and blue.